GoogleChrome/developer.chrome.com/site/en/blog/building-for-the-web/index.md

 like, for example, `itms-apps:` if they want to deep-link into the App Store app on macOS or iOS, or register their own custom schemes for their own apps.
-So while technically possible, linking into platform-specific apps is a lot less flexible and requires more plumbing work than simply linking into a Web app.
+So while technically possible, linking into platform-specific apps is a lot less flexible and requires more plumbing work than simply linking into a web app.

 ## The slow decline of interest in cross-platform app frameworks and the rise of Flutter

-With the Web becoming powerful enough to drive Web apps that were believed to be impossible like Photoshop, we can see a slow decline of interest in cross-platform desktop app frameworks like [Electron.js](https://www.electronjs.org/) and [NW.js](https://nwjs.io/) and mobile app frameworks like [Cordova](https://cordova.apache.org/) or [React Native](https://reactnative.dev/), while at
+With the web becoming powerful enough to drive web apps that were believed to be impossible like Photoshop, we can see a slow decline of interest in cross-platform desktop app frameworks like [Electron.js](https://www.electronjs.org/) and [NW.js](https://nwjs.io/) and mobile app frameworks like [Cordova](https://cordova.apache.org/) or [React Native](https://reactnative.dev/), while at